Stride (NYSE:LRN) Price Target Raised to $29.00 at Morgan Stanley

-Stride (NYSE:LRN) had its price target lifted by Morgan Stanley from $27.00 to $29.00 in a research report sent to investors on Wednesday morning, PriceTargets.com reports.
+Stride (NYSE:LRN) had its target price hoisted by Morgan Stanley from $27.00 to $29.00 in a report issued on Tuesday morning, Benzinga reports.
 Morgan Stanley currently has an equal weight rating on the stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-First Trust Advisors LP increased its stake in shares of Stride by 0.9% in the 1st quarter.
-First Trust Advisors LP now owns 68,385 shares of the company’s stock valued at $2,334,000 after buying an additional 578 shares during the period.
-The Manufacturers Life Insurance Company increased its stake in shares of Stride by 4.3% in the 4th quarter.
-The Manufacturers Life Insurance Company now owns 24,007 shares of the company’s stock valued at $510,000 after buying an additional 986 shares during the period. tru Independence LLC acquired a new stake in shares of Stride during the fourth quarter worth $27,599,000.
-Banque Cantonale Vaudoise bought a new position in Stride during the fourth quarter worth about $43,000.
-Finally, New York State Teachers Retirement System bought a new position in Stride during the fourth quarter worth about $72,000.
-87.09% of the stock is owned by institutional investors.
+Several hedge funds have recently bought and sold shares of LRN.
+First Trust Advisors LP raised its position in Stride by 0.9% in the 1st quarter.
+First Trust Advisors LP now owns 68,385 shares of the company’s stock worth $2,334,000 after purchasing an additional 578 shares during the period.
+The Manufacturers Life Insurance Company lifted its stake in shares of Stride by 4.3% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 24,007 shares of the company’s stock valued at $510,000 after acquiring an additional 986 shares during the last quarter. tru Independence LLC bought a new position in Stride during the 4th quarter worth approximately $27,599,000.
+Banque Cantonale Vaudoise bought a new stake in Stride in the fourth quarter valued at approximately $43,000.
+Finally, New York State Teachers Retirement System purchased a new stake in shares of Stride during the fourth quarter valued at approximately $72,000.
+87.09% of the stock is currently owned by hedge funds and other institutional investors.

 About Stride